[Commentary] | [Spoilers]

 Christina Moses deserves special note.
 She captures perfectly the excitement, joy for life, and heartbreak of her character.
 Make sure you have something available to wipe away your tears…

 The latest episode debuted August 23, 2007 to technical difficulties that have not yet been completely resolved.
-Right now the STNV website offers only a small streaming version of the video at the following link:
+Right now the STNV website offers only a small streaming version of the video at the following link [defunct.]

 I was very disappointed by this technical turn of events, though I commend the STNV team for being upfront about the issues.
 Still, I only grudgingly started the stream.
 Then, after just a few moments, I had forgotten all about these technical details and found myself completely entranced.
 If you do not get the stream right away, definitely try again later.
 Seriously.
 This episode is that fantastic.

 There is also a preview of the next episode (STNV‘s first two-parter!) which promises to take Star Trek in a direction Gene Roddenberry wanted to take but was allegedly not allowed to do so, except superficially, by the studio.
-Featuring one of my favorite actors you might not have heard of – Bobby Rice – and special guest star and fan favorite Denise Crosby (Tasha Yar from Star Trek: The Next Generation), “Blood and Fire” is at the top of my must-see-now list.
+Featuring one of my favorite actors you might not have heard of – Bobby Rice [replaced with IMDb link because actor’s website is defunct] – and special guest star and fan favorite Denise Crosby (Tasha Yar from Star Trek: The Next Generation), “Blood and Fire” is at the top of my must-see-now list.

 Fan films have come a long way in the past few years, and Frontier Channel has covered just a small portion of this activity.
 Fan series like STNV and Star Trek: Hidden Frontier, short films like Still Life, and original series like The Scene show how technological progress, and the rapid flow of once expensive technologies into the hands of everyday yet creative people, is expanding our entertainment options and threatening stagnant Big Media.
 Much of this work has in fact been wonderful, and with “World and Time Enough” I think such content has finally become a legitimate contender for my time.